What Are Longevity-Focused Research Peptides?

 What research models are used to study senolytic peptides like FOXO4-DRI?

-The study of senolytic peptides including FOXO4-DRI employs a range of in vitro and in vivo model systems designed to generate or identify senescent cell populations.
-In cell culture, stress-induced premature senescence (SIPS) models use ionizing radiation, replicative exhaustion, or oncogene activation to drive cells into a p21-high, p16-high, SA-β-galactosidase-positive senescent state.
-FOXO4-DRI efficacy is assessed in these models by measuring apoptotic markers including cleaved caspase-3, annexin V positivity, and cytochrome c release following peptide treatment [PMID: 28575659].
-Selectivity is confirmed by parallel treatment of proliferating and quiescent counterpart populations.
-In vivo, naturally aged mice and fast-aging progeroid mouse strains (such as the Ercc1-deficient model) have been used to assess whether senolytic treatment reduces tissue senescent cell burden and associated phenotypes [PMID: 28575659].
-Clearance of senescent cells is confirmed histologically by p21 and p16 immunostaining and by SASP cytokine profiling.
-FOXO4-DRI sourced from Onward Aminos is intended for use in these preclinical research contexts only and is not intended for human use.
+In vitro senescent cell models use stress-induced premature senescence (SIPS) protocols: ionizing radiation, replicative exhaustion, or oncogene activation drive cells into a p21-high, p16-high, SA-β-galactosidase-positive senescent state.
+FOXO4-DRI efficacy is assessed in these models by measuring apoptotic markers — cleaved caspase-3, annexin V positivity, and cytochrome c release following peptide treatment [PMID: 28575659].
+Selectivity is confirmed by parallel treatment of proliferating and quiescent counterpart populations under identical conditions.
+In vivo, naturally aged mice and fast-aging progeroid mouse strains (Ercc1-deficient model) have been used to assess whether senolytic treatment reduces tissue senescent cell burden [PMID: 28575659].
+Clearance of senescent cells is confirmed histologically by p21 and p16 immunostaining, and functionally by SASP cytokine profiling in tissue homogenates.
+FOXO4-DRI from Onward Aminos is for these preclinical research contexts only and is not intended for human use.

 All compounds listed are for research purposes only.
 Onward Aminos provides research-grade peptides intended for laboratory and preclinical research.
 Not for human or veterinary use.